tstack/lnav/docs/source/ui.rst

    VMWare Update Manager.
 Most rows show API requests as they are received and processed.

-The timeline view [#]_ visualizes operations, log files, threads, tags, and partitions over time.
+The timeline view [#]_ visualizes operations, log files, threads, tags, partitions, and :ref:`named searches<named_searches>` over time.
 The items are ordered top-to-bottom by their start time.
 So, scrolling down will move forward in time.

 The timeline index is not refreshed automatically as new log data arrives.
 Press :kbd:`F5` (or run :code:`:reload-view`) to rebuild the index with the